Tomas-M/xlunch/README.md

 you can just type any command using your keyboard.
 UTF8 is supported.
 The Run commandline also works as a filter for the icons, as long as the title or command matches, icon is visible.

+**Available Modes**

+- Kiosk mode - in this mode, the Run comand is disabled, thus user cannot type any command.
+He can only select icons to run
+- Fork mode - in this mode, the started commands are run as new process and the launcher keeps running
+- Desktop mode - in this mode, the launcher sends itself to lowest position, so all other windows are above it.
+This emulates desktop with icons.

+It is possible to combine all modes together.

 ![Screenshot](/../Screenshot/screenshot.png?raw=true "Screenshot")

 ![Screenshot](/../Screenshot/screenshot2.png?raw=true "Screenshot")